outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - each space offers a relative position for differences in an interface

-      - given the set of vectors mapped within each space, the generative/determining/causative/optimizing/core/common/distorting/approximating/identifying/compressing vectors (vertex vectors) of the original differentiating vectors can be mapped as the vector space instead
+      - given the set of vectors mapped within each space, the vertex vectors of the original differentiating vectors can be mapped as the vector space instead

       - alternative vector formats/variables
         - vector paths: store method to generate a particular vector